jsiek/B522-PL-Foundations/ScottNumeralsPlus.lagda.md

 ## Scott Numerals

+Recall that the Scott numerals are terms in the lambda calculus that represent the natural numbers:

+    zero = ƛ s ⇒ ƛ z ⇒ z
+    one  = ƛ s ⇒ ƛ z ⇒ s · zero
+    two  = ƛ s ⇒ ƛ z ⇒ s · one

-The `scott` function generates the nth Scott numeral.
+The below `scott` function generates the nth Scott numeral.

 ```
 scott : (n : ℕ) → ∀{Γ} → Γ ⊢ ★